Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 The Best Supplements for Dogs with Cancer

-In practice, once I have completed a medical history, western medical exam, and eastern medical exam, I start to formulate a plan.
+Once I have completed a medical history, western medical exam, and eastern medical exam, I formulate a plan.
 My plan is tailored to each dog, and I pick the most effective supplements and herbs for that dog out of the vast sea of supplements.

 - Omega 3 Fatty acids to help with inflammation, as long as there are no bleeding issues

-- Hemp to help with pain, inflammation, and nausea
+- Hemp helps with pain, inflammation, and nausea

 - Mushrooms to help with the immune system